automategreen/docs/source/pc/api/index.html.md

 # Response Codes

-If the controller is online and receiving commands, the following codes will be contained in the API response body with an HTTP status code of 200.
-The the controller is not responding, the HTTP status code will be a 503.
+If the controller is online and receiving commands, the following codes will be contained in the API response body.
+The HTTP status code will be 200.
+If the controller is not responding, the HTTP status code will be 503.

 Success Codes | Meaning
 ------------- | -------